DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 - a "***magical realm***"
 - created by a ***powerful, but crazy mage***?

+Honestly, to achieve this, I think I need to loosen up the restrictions of the old level design philosophy.

 ##### A Magical Realm

 I don't want the game to feel too grounded / too realistic.
 We can get a little creative with the things we see in the levels.